alisw/AliPhysics/MUON/READMEmchview.txt

 and a new data source line will appear in the bottom of that tab (and in also in the first tab, that data source will now be selectable for plotting).
 Each data source line indicates the short name of the data source, the full path, and a list of buttons to run, stop, rewind and remove.
 Run/Stop/Rewind is only selectable for data sources where the notion of event means something (e.g. for pedestals it won't).
+The short name of the data source is as follow :

+- RAW# : raw data for run #
+- RAW(#) : raw data for simulated run (where run number is always 0, so # here is the number of such data sources opened at the same time)
+- HRAW# (or HRAW(#)) : as above, but with histogramming turned on
+- CAL# (or CAL(#)): as above, but for calibrated data.

 Note that all the file paths can be local ones or alien ones, if you have a correctly installed alien, and you use a short wrapped to call the \em mchview program.
 For instance :